Bright Green Dye Mixture

 AX4937 91% pure dye: FD&C Blue No. 1

-All documents for this product will be provided via email upon request.
+All documents for this product will be provided via email upon request, however, the lot numbers listed here are all you need.
+Please document these lot numbers for your records.
 This color is certified for Mad Oils, Inc (DBA Mad Micas) and is packaged at our laboratory in jars, not ziploc bags, for your convenience and to minimize waste.

 Because every country has different regulations for use, we strongly encourage you to know the facts about color additives for your country.
 Please research the legal requirements or limitations in your country for this color and its use in your product.
 Follow the usage rates and guidelines for each individual color.
 We can't recommend any particular use or recommend usage rate because of this.
 No legality for a particular product is implied by the sale of this dye.
 Use in products is at the discretion of the consumer.

 For the US, please familiarize yourself and always refer to the FDA regulations for the specific product and regulations for the end use:

 Dyes may appear drab or even look like the wrong color until it is bloomed.
 You must "bloom" the dye before incorporating into your medium for optimal color release.
 Don't panic until you have tested a small portion in water.